raghava7095/Calculator/README.md

-It is a basic mathematic Calculator for simple arthematic operations
+It is a basic mathematic Calculator for simple arithemetic operations